beefan/tech-elevator-blog/_posts/2020-02-07-capstone-day-two.md

 Everyone was insanely eager to help us with our final steps and we implemented the logger in probably 20 minutes.
 We ran a few more run throughs of our project and then commited.
 It was 8pm, but we had our weekend.

 Besides the capstone, there was also a panelist event at Tech Elevator during lunch.
 Three tech professionals who work alongside software developers shared their stories.
 One was a Quality Assurance tester, one was a Product Owner, and one was a Data Scientist.
-It was interesting and helpful to hear about the different career paths which are explicitly *software developer.*
+It was interesting and helpful to hear about the different career paths which aren't explicitly *software developer.*